-3.3.7.
-Photocopiers
+3.3.7 Photocopiers

 Photocopiers are available for student use.
-The machines are located in the LRC copy room.
+The machines are in the LRC copy room.
 Copies are \$.10 each in 8 1/2 by 11-inch format.
+The copiers also offer a scan-to-email feature.

-3.3.8.
-LRC Computers and Printers
+3.3.8 LRC Computers and Printers

-The computers in the LRC provide access to the LRC electronic resources.
-Network printers are available to print database search results.
-Laser printers use Papercut, an account-based system and are designated for students to print class notes and personal documents.
+The computers in the LRC provide access to the Internet and to the LRC electronic resources.
+Network printers are available.
+The LRC uses Papercut, an account-based printing system.
 Word processing is also available on the computers.

-3.3.9.
-Interlibrary Loans
+3.3.9 Interlibrary Loans

 Interlibrary loan service is used for items not available from the LRC collection.
-Using e-mail, scanning technology and DOCLINE most routine requests have a turn-around time of three to seven working days.
+Through the use of e-mail, scanning technology and DOCLINE most routine requests have a turn-around time of three to seven working days.
 Books and monographs require from three to ten working days.
 An interlibrary request form should be completed and submitted to an LRC employee to initiate a loan request.
 This form is to be completed on the LRC portal page and submitted online.
 Although most libraries loan photocopies on a reciprocal basis, there are some health science libraries that charge a fee for loans.
 The requester is responsible for all charges incurred and will be notified if there is a charge for the loan prior to sending the request.

-3.3.10.
-Electronic Resources
+3.3.10 Electronic Resources